 What Is the Requirement?

-The Oregon University System (OUS) admission requirement is defined by the completion of an acceptable second language, including American Sign Language (ASL), through:
+The University of Oregon admission requirement is defined by the completion of an acceptable second language, including American Sign Language (ASL), through:

 - course work in middle school, high school, or college; or